1. Identifier resolution services¶

 [uniprot:P38938]using Identifiers.org.
 This means that the URL https://identifiers.org/uniprot:P38938 resolves to the UniProt page https://www.uniprot.org/uniprot/P38938.

-Bioregistry is a Resolution Service, developed in a GitHub repository.
-Like Identifiers.org it has a registry, but also a registry of registries, and it imports data from Identifiers.org and Name-to-Thing but extends beyond identifiers for things but also supports, for example, ontologies.
+The Bioregistry is a Resolution Service, developed in a GitHub repository 1.
+Like Identifiers.org, it has a registry, but also a registry of registries, and it imports data from Identifiers.org, Name-to-Thing, and 20+ other registries that extends beyond identifiers for things but also supports, for example, ontologies.
 As a community effort, new namespace prefixes and their identifier patterns can be registered via GitHub issues.
 Compact identifiers are supported and the URL https://bioregistry.io/chebi:138488 resolves to the ChEBI page https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI:138488.
 Bioregistry provides an API to query the registry itself.